 Why most hooks fail in the first 3 seconds.

 The hook is not the line.
-It's the moment the viewer's brain decides whether to commit.
+It is the moment the viewer's brain decides whether to commit.
 Most creators are pitching when they should be paying.

 The first 3 seconds are not the audience's introduction to your video.
 They are the audience's negotiation with their own attention.
 And almost every failed hook makes the same mistake: it treats the audience as already convinced.